Teoscar Hernández Player Props: Mariners vs. Brewers

 Teoscar Hernández At The Plate

-- Hernandez has reached base via a hit in 11 games this year (of 17 played), and had multiple hits in six of those games.

-- He has hit a home run in two of 17 games played this season, and in 4.2% of his plate appearances.
+- In 18 games played this season, he has hit a homer in two of them.

-- Hernandez has driven in a run in five games this year (29.4%), including two games with multiple runs batted in.
+- In six games this year (33.3%), Hernandez has picked up an RBI, including two games with multiple runs batted in.

-- In four of 17 games this year, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.